duncangraham/design-resources/README.md

 ## Fellowship programs
 - [UX Collective: a program to help you break into UX design](https://www.designcollective.io/](https://www.designcollective.io/))
 - [Design Collective](https://www.designcollective.io/)
-- [Moringa Fellowship](https://www.moringafellowship.com/) (TBD if this continues- it may be winding down)

 ## Blogs
 - [How to find new grad roles](https://medium.com/@tkkong/how-to-find-new-grad-product-design-roles-20dfeb13626d)